Megha849/GHPages/README.md

 ## Setup Instructions

-**1. Configure the Components** - To run Hygieia, configure the following components:
+**1. Configure the Components** - The following components are required to run Hygieia:

    - **Database Configuration** - Hygieia uses MongoDB as the database for storage and retrieval of data.
 To configure the database for each of the supported paltforms, refer to the [Database Setup Instructions](http://www.capitalone.io/Hygieia/database.html).